PrismarineJS/prismarine-block/doc/API.md

 #### block.entity

-If this block is a block entity, this contains the NBT data for the entity
+If this block is a block entity, this contains the NBT data for the entity.

 #### block.blockEntity